lookit/ember-lookit-frameplayer/app/components/exp-lookit-change-detection/doc.rst

 leftImagesA [Array | ``[]``]
     Set A of images to display on left of screen.
-Left stream will alternate between images from set A and from set B. Elements of list can be full URLs or relative paths starting from `baseDir`.
+Left stream will alternate between images from set A and from set B.

+    Elements of this list can be:

+    - Strings, in which case they will be assumed to represent images.
+This can be the full URL to the image or relative to ``baseDir/img/``.
+    - Objects, in which case they should be either of the form (a) ``{"video": "VIDEONAME"}``, where videoName is relative to the ``baseDir/EXT/`` (e.g., ``baseDir/mp4/`` if ``videoTypes`` specifies mp4s) and omits the file extension or (b) ``{"image": "IMAGENAME"}`` where ``IMAGENAME`` is a string as in the first option.

 leftImagesB [Array | ``[]``]
     Set B of images to display on left of screen.
-Left stream will alternate between images from set A and from set B. Elements of list can be full URLs or relative paths starting from `baseDir`.
+Left stream will alternate between images from set A and from set B. Elements of list can be full URLs to image, image filenames, or objects specifying either video or images as in ``leftImagesA``.

 rightImagesA [Array | ``[]``]
     Set A of images to display on right of screen.
-Right stream will alternate between images from set A and from set B. Elements of list can be full URLs or relative paths starting from `baseDir`.
+Right stream will alternate between images from set A and from set B. Elements of list can be full URLs to image, image filenames, or objects specifying either video or images as in ``leftImagesA``.

 rightImagesB [Array | ``[]``]
     Set B of images to display on right of screen.
-Right stream will alternate between images from set A and from set B. Elements of list can be full URLs or relative paths starting from `baseDir`.
+Right stream will alternate between images from set A and from set B. Elements of list can be full URLs to image, image filenames, or objects specifying either video or images as in ``leftImagesA``.

 Data collected
 ----------------